electronick1/stairs_doc/source/index.html.md

 ```

-There is two types of inspections:
+There are two types of inspection:

-- inspect:status - return current amount of jobs/tasks in your queue, and basic information about speed (not very accurate)
+- inspect:status - returns the current amount of jobs/tasks in your queue and basic information about the speed (not very accurate)
-- inspect:monitor - return amount jobs added and processed per sec.
-Accurate, but working only for redis (so far)
+- inspect:monitor - returns the amount of jobs added and processed per sec.
+It's accurate, but works only for the redis (so far)

 ## Shell